-The Institute for International Law and Justice (IILJ) Scholars Program awards scholarships in amounts up to full tuition to students with outstanding academic backgrounds and strong international law interests.
+The Institute for International Law and Justice (IILJ) Lowinson Scholars Program identifies students with outstanding academic backgrounds and strong international law interests for this highly selective program.
 IILJ Scholars participate in internships, research programs and IILJ events during their time at NYU.
-IILJ Scholars also have the possibility in their second year to apply to enter the four-year J.D.-LL.M. in International Law, a highly selective program providing advanced specialist training in international law.
+IILJ Scholars also have the possibility in their second year to apply to enter the four-year JD-LLM in International Law, a highly selective program providing advanced specialist training in international law.
 IILJ Scholars in the 3-year or 4-year programs will have the opportunity to develop a substantial research agenda and publication record in international law, supported by opportunities for practical engagement and field research.

 Scholars in their second year take a mixture of international law courses and other courses in individual programs designed in consultation with the program director.
 Courses include the core International Law course and at least one seminar involving substantial writing on an international law topic.
-All IILJ Scholars are required to take, in their second and third years,an IILJ seminar focused on international law writing and scholarly methodology.
+All IILJ Scholars are required to take, in their second and third years, an IILJ seminar focused on international law writing and scholarly methodology.
 In addition, IILJ Scholars are required to take, in their second or third year, an IILJ Colloquium on International Law Theory.
 Topics explored in the IILJ seminar may include the implications for international law of globalization, global justice, democracy, and relations of these to trade, security, human rights, and social or environmental policy.
 Methodologies covered include rational institutionalism, normative theory, constructivism, economic analysis, historical or case study methods, and development and testing of policy.
-In recent years the fall seminar component has been taught by Professors Eyal Benvenisti, Ryan Goodman, and Robert Howse, while the Colloquium in the spring is co-taught by Professors Benedict Kingsbury and Joseph Weiler.

 Beginning in their second year, Scholars are encouraged to produce one or more publishable student notes for a suitable journal, often begun as part of an internship the previous summer, and IILJ faculty are available to provide comments and advice on this work.
 In addition, Angelina Fisher, IILJ Program Director, works closely with IILJ Scholars in development of their research agendas, internship placement, course selection, and career plans.